Pair-of-dice/HolyVim/README.md

-This is my personal Neovim config, I try to use Lua as much as possible.
+This is my personal Neovim config.
 This repo is for personal use.